Skip to main content

 Investment Implications

 The clean energy supercycle thesis argues that commodity demand growth from decarbonization will outpace new supply for years, supporting elevated price levels even through economic slowdowns.
-Copper is the highest-conviction long-term position: every electrification pathway requires more copper, and mine supply growth is constrained by permitting timelines and declining ore grades.
+Copper is the highest-conviction long-term exposure to monitor: every electrification pathway requires more copper, and mine supply growth is constrained by permitting timelines and declining ore grades.
 First Solar (FSLR) offers downstream exposure to the solar buildout that drives silver and copper demand, while Albemarle and Cameco provide upstream leverage to the storage and baseload power components.
 The key risk is policy reversal or subsidy expiration, though the bipartisan nature of energy security concerns provides durable political support across administrations.

-Related Signal Reports
+Related Research Reports